vijay2249/stress-relief/README.md

 And this error bounced back today while executing this on a folder with renaming the files which contains the same content inside

-Find some of my other stupid works [here](https://github.com/DUMMY-the-BOT)😅